Automely — AI

 04

-ERP integration (inventory, orders, fulfilment), PIM integration (product content), third-party payment providers, shipping carrier APIs, and loyalty programme connections.
+ERP integration (inventory, orders, fulfilment), PIM integration (product content), shipping carrier APIs, and loyalty programme connections.
+All payment integrations are built on PCI DSS-compliant hosted payment pages — Stripe, Braintree, or Adyen — so no card data ever touches your servers.
 The most unpredictable phase — integration quality varies significantly by upstream system.
 Deliverable: Tested integrations with documented data flow, error handling, and reconciliation logic.

 05